Celebrate Earth Day: Become a Sustaining Member! Join LCV Today

 • Gutting popular state programs for automatic voter registration, such as registering eligible people when updating their driver’s license

-• Decreasing the effectiveness of voter registration drives nationwide
+• Decreasing the effectiveness of voter registration drives, including nonpartisan ones, nationwide

 Make no mistake — this is voter suppression, plain and simple.
-It’s already illegal for noncitizens to vote in federal elections, and states already have strong protections in place to prevent noncitizens from voting.
-The SAVE Act is another attempt to disenfranchise voters and suppress the power of the people.
+It’s already illegal for noncitizens to vote in federal elections, and every state already has strong protections in place to prevent noncitizens from voting.
+These SAVE Act 2.0 bills are just more attempts to disenfranchise voters and suppress the power of the people.

-2. Which voters will the SAVE Act put at risk?
+2. Which voters will the SAVE Act 2.0 bills put at risk?

 Does one of these categories represent you?
 Your ability to vote may be impacted: